rttn-Mango/rttn.Mango/README.md

 ### Usage
 - Customize the contents in each components to your liking.
 - Styles folder contains all the styling-related files of the website.
-- `Components` contains thins such as font-faces, custom properties, and also the reset.
+- `Styles/Components` contains things such as font-faces, custom properties, and also the reset.
-- `Pages` contains the styling for other components such as the `Header`, `Footer`, `Preloader`, etc.
+- `Styles/Pages` contains the styling for other components such as the `Header`, `Footer`, `Preloader`, etc.
-- `index` is the main css file.
+- `Styles/index` is the main css file.
 - Don't forget to update the links and buttons with your social media profiles.

 ## Process